guardian/commercial-shared/README.md

 # Commercial shared library

-This codebase is going to hold the business logic for the display of commercial components, so that it can be shared across all Guardian platforms: web and app.
+This codebase holds the business logic for the display of commercial components, so that it can be shared across all Guardian platforms: web and app.

 ## Assumptions
 1. It will be included in all frontend deployments that show commercial components